DangD96/SeleniumE2E/README.md

 mvn clean test -D _testSuite_ -D _browser_ -D _url_

 Where:
-* testSuite (required): The name of your XML testing suite.
+* testSuite: The name of your XML testing suite.
-* browser (requird): The name of the browser to test on.
+* browser: The name of the browser to test on.
 Supports Chrome, Edge, or Firefox.
-* url (required): The URL of the starting website for the tests.
+* url: The URL of the starting website for the tests.

 # Considered but not done
 * This framework does not use TestNG's IRetryAnalyzer interface for re-running flaky tests.
 If tests are flaky to begin with, then they need to be updated to be more robust.